luoliguang/luoliguang/README.md

-👋 Thank you, ai.
-Thank you to everyone who gives.
+👋 Thank you, AI, for being a part of this journey.
+And huge thanks to all the contributors shaping the future of AI.